National Debate Coaches Association National Championships

 Please speak at the rate most comfortable for you.
 I'd prefer if you do not spread but I will clear if necessary.

-I am inclined towards identity arguments (gender, sexuality, race, class, ability), politics (legislation, international relations), colonialism, and the environment.
+I am inclined towards arguments related to identity (gender, sexuality, race, class, ability), politics (legislation, international relations), colonialism, and the environment.

 During Cross-X I look for competitors who explain their arguments thoroughly and ask questions that expose the underlying assumptions of their opponent's arguments.
 I'm alright with a spicy cross-x as long as you're being respectful toward your opponent.